If you want to read more about me, click here.

 Keep reading, and I’ll see you on the blog!

-EvanMarcKatz.com is a leader in providing dating advice, relationship advice and online dating advice to single, college educated, successful women who are serious about understanding the opposite sex and finding love.
+EvanMarcKatz.com is a leader in providing dating advice, relationship advice and online dating advice to single, college educated, successful women who are serious about understanding men and finding love.

 - Named Blogger.com’s #2 Dating and Relationship Blog, 2007